 She found her own nook in the theater world when she discovered Shakespeare in the 7th grade, and has pretty much devoted her life to the study of the bard since then.
 Her area of speciality is original texts (First Folio, etc), and she would really, really love to talk with you about the merits of the “Bad Quarto” of Hamlet.
 In pursuit of this passion, she received her Masters degree in Medieval & Renaissance Studies at Columbia University in 2015.
 Presently, she teaches Theater History & Dramaturgy at the Tom Todoroff Conservatory, where she enjoys geeking out about these subjects (and many others!) with her students.

 Emily graduated Phi Beta Kappa from the University of Chicago, earning an Honors degree in Theater and Performance Studies.
 She also holds a degree in Classical Acting from the London Academy of Music and Dramatic Art.
 She is proud to have completed the two-year program at the William Esper studio studying Meisner technique under master teacher Bill Esper.
-Presently she is in her third year of the MFA program in Dramaturgy at Columbia University, writing her thesis on making theater in suburban communities.
+Recently she graduated from the MFA program in Dramaturgy at Columbia University, where she wrote her thesis on making theater in suburban communities.

-Outside of theater, Emily’s interests include Lindy Hop and collecting vintage clothing, and she blogs about topics relating to feminism in the vintage community.
+Emily also serves as the Chief Representative for Long Island of the Parent Artist Advocacy League.
+Outside of theater, Emily’s interests include Lindy Hop and collecting vintage clothing.
 She also practices Buddhism with the SGI-USA.

-Emily lives in Suffolk County, Long Island with her husband, Bill Dahab, their son, two cats and two dogs.
+Emily lives in Suffolk County, Long Island with her husband, Bill Dahab, their son and daughter, two dogs and two kittens.